The Politics of Visibility: Local Electoral Responsiveness in Brazil

 Over the past three decades, countries throughout the developing world have devolved power to directly elected local officials.
 Yet, despite the increasing prevalence and importance of local elections in developing countries, we know little about how they work.

-This project explores how local elections shape the policy-making process in Brazil - one of the most decentralized countries in the world.
-Specifically, I trace interactions between citizens and politicians through the electoral process: What are citizens' preferences?
+In my book project, I explore how local elections shape the policy-making process in Brazil - one of the most decentralized countries in the world.
+To do so, I trace interactions between citizens and politicians through the electoral process: What are citizens' preferences?
 Do citizens select and sanction local politicians in ways that are consistent with their preferences?
 And how do local politicians respond to these choices?

 The main finding is that information asymmetries lead voters to reward politicians in ways that are inconsistent with their preferences.
 Politicians are responsive to these incentives, leading to a distorted form of responsiveness.
 This conclusion has broader implications for debates about decentralization, democratic representation, and public service provision in the global south.